wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

     .forEach(list -> children.addAll(list));
 ```

 But it has a drawback too.
-Let's say that once we get a list of all `Child` objects we would like to modify them, aggregate or do some calculations.
+Let's say that once we get a list of all `Child` objects we would like to modify them, aggregate them, or do some calculations.
 Most of it can be achieved with a Java stream.
-Unfortunately the `forEach()` method in above example is ending the stream processing, which makes it impossible to process `Child` records in the same stream.
+Unfortunately, the `forEach()` method in the above example is ending the stream processing, which makes it impossible to process `Child` records in the same stream.

-It would be nice chain all operations starting from a list of `Parent` objects till the modified `Child` objects in a single stream.
+It would be nice to chain all operations starting from a list of `Parent` objects to the modified `Child` objects in a single stream.

 ## Solution

-Luckily Java creators foreseen this problem and introduced a `flatMap()` function that is part of a `java.util.stream.Stream` class.
+Luckily Java creators foresaw this problem and introduced a `flatMap()` function that is part of a `java.util.stream.Stream` class.

-The idea is pretty straight forward.
+The idea is pretty straightforward.
 It does two things with every element of a stream:

 * maps - transforms one element from a stream into multiple streams, so as a result there would be a stream of streams,
-* flattens - results of a previous operation are merged into a one stream.
+* flattens - results of a previous operation are merged into one stream.

-To visualize it consider following situation:
+To visualize it consider the following situation:

 ![Map function](map-fx.png)

-Let's say that we have a stream or `Author` objects, that has a methods called `books()` which returns a list of `Book` objects.
+Let's say that we have a stream or `Author` objects, that has a method called `books()` which returns a list of `Book` objects.
 And now let's say that we would like to have access to all books written by all authors to make further operations on them.
 If we would use the `map()` function within which we would call the `books()` method we would get a stream of lists of `Book` objects.
 This is not what we want to have.

-What we would like is a stream of `Book` objects, not stream of their lists.
+What we would like to have is a stream of `Book` objects, not a stream of their lists.
 How we can overcome it?
 Using `flatmap()` instead:

 ![Flatmap function](flatmap-fx.png)

-As previously we need to invoke `books()` method of `Author` class to get a list of `Books`.
-The only difference is that an input needs to be converted into multiple values represented by a Java stream.
+As previously we need to invoke the `books()` method of the `Author` class to get a list of `Books`.
+The only difference is that input needs to be converted into multiple values represented by a Java stream.
 This is the requirement of the `flatMap()` method.
 Whatever operations we do within it needs to return a `Stream<T>` object.

 The same situation can be reflected with a code: